ocp-te-isv/azure_ffmpeg_clipper/readme.md

 ## Azure Function Docker Container

-Azure Function Project and Dockerfile found in this repo, under **./Azure_function/**
+Azure Function Project and Dockerfile found in this repo, under **./Azure_function/** We used the process for [creating a customized Linux container](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-function-linux-custom-image) for the function, in order to be able to install and use Ffmpeg.
 ### Build

 1. install docker